 Based on the studies above, and numerous other (smaller) studies carried out worldwide, celiac Infertility can be reversed by adhering to a completely gluten-free diet and restoring nutrient stores.
 This reversal is likely due to a gluten-free diet promoting intestinal healing and reduction in inflammation.
 This will restore the body’s ability to absorb nutrients – a much-needed process for reversing infertility.

 So rest assured, as you heal, you should be able to get and maintain a healthy pregnancy with celiac disease.

 Though there is more data on Celiac Disease’s effect on women’s infertility readily available, there is some information regarding Celiac’s Disease on male infertility as well.
 An old study from 1982 found that 19% of married men with Celiac Disease experienced sperm morphology (size and shape) and sperm motility (the ability of sperm to move).
-However, a later study done in Sweden in 2011 of 7121 men, concluded that men with Celiac Disease do not seem to have impaired fertility, either before or after diagnosis.
+However, a later study done in Sweden in 2011 of 7121 men, concluded that men with Celiac Disease do not seem to have impacted fertility related to celiac, either before or after diagnosis.

-During a woman’s childbearing years there are a number of things to do to support fertility.
+During there are a number of things to do to support fertility.
 As per this study, nutrition is of key importance, along with being aware of alcohol and caffeine consumption, smoking, stress, and long-term exposure to environmental pollutants.